ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 **Please follow these basic steps to simplify pull request reviews.
 If you don't you'll probably just be asked to anyway.**

 - Please rebase your branch against the current master.
-- Run the `Setup` command to make sure your development dependencies are up-to-date.
+- Run the `Setup` instructions to make sure your development dependencies are up-to-date.
 - Please ensure the test suite passes before submitting a PR.
 - If you've added new functionality, **please** include tests which validate its behavior.
 - Make reference to possible [issues](https://github.com/ngrx/platform/issues) on PR comment.